Arteries of the Lower Limb

 In the Thigh and Gluteal Region

-The main artery of the lower limb is femoral artery.
+The main artery of the lower limb is the femoral artery.
 It is a continuation of the external iliac artery (terminal branch of the abdominal aorta).
 The external iliac becomes the femoral artery when it crosses under the inguinal ligament and enters the femoral triangle.